Engee documentation

 setrounding(T, mode)

 This function is not thread-safe.
-It will affect code running on all threads, but its behavior is undefined if called concurrently with computations that use the setting.
+It affects the code executed in all threads, but its behavior is undefined if it is called simultaneously with calculations using the parameter.

 setrounding(f::Function, T, mode)